craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Nov 19 23.md

 ### What does the World Know?

 [[Yahlin]] has a population of about 6500 people.
-Cenva Minyo is fairly Militant, so we can say
+Cenva Minyo is fairly Militant, and given minor reasearch, a 2% rate for active members is *high* (higher than U.S.A.)

 ### What happened?